aobp/CodeReview/README.md

 ## Workflow

-The system follows this workflow:
+The system uses an autonomous ReAct (Reasoning + Acting) agent that follows this workflow:

+1. **Initialize Storage**: DAO layer is initialized (file-based storage for MVP)
+2. **Build Assets**: Repository map is built and persisted if not already available
-1. **Manager Node**: Analyzes the PR diff and repository map to identify focus files
+3. **Agent Reasoning**: Agent analyzes the PR diff and autonomously decides:
-2. **Reviewer Node**: Reviews the focus files and generates detailed comments
+   - Whether to use tools or not
+   - Which tools to use and when
+   - When enough information is gathered
+4. **Tool Execution**: Agent may use:
+   - `fetch_repo_map`: Understand project structure
+   - `read_file`: Examine specific files from the diff
-3. **Output**: Returns structured review results with issues and suggestions
+5. **Review Generation**: Agent generates comprehensive review with structured issues
+6. **Logging**: All observations and tool calls are automatically logged to `log/repo/model/timestamp/observations.log`

+### Agent Autonomy

+The agent has full autonomy to:
+- Skip tool calls if not needed
+- Retry failed tool calls (with failure tracking)
+- Provide fallback reviews when approaching iteration limits
+- Make decisions based on context and previous observations

 ## Configuration